A funny childhood story from my sister Suzie about how our Mother got more than she expected when asking for some boiled water.

 I wasn't hungry or thirsty anymore.

-On the way home that evening as I was drifting off to sleep I remember hearing Mother telling this funny story to Father, she told him of her day of horror and how lucky she was that she had taken everything with her for the baby otherwise Iain would have been poisoned or something even worse.
+On the way home that evening as I was drifting off to sleep I remember hearing Mother telling this funny childhood story to Father, she told him of her day of horror and how lucky she was that she had taken everything with her for the baby otherwise Iain would have been poisoned or something even worse.

 I just could not get the vision of the goats on top of the rubbish pile or the chooks jumping off the kitchen table out of my dreams.

-There are many funny stories from our days in the bush but Mother's day of horror has turned out to be a favourite funny childhood story to tell.
+There are many others but Mother's day of horror has turned out to be a favourite funny childhood story to tell.

 Read another funny childhood story: Give us our Daily Bread